heintayzar-hm/FilmFrenzy/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank
+We would like to thank
 - [unsplash](https://unsplash.com/) for providing inspiration behind our background image.
 - [canva](https://www.canva.com/) for the logo.